-Solar Panel Installation in Scituate, MA — Built for Coastal Homes, Not Cookie-Cutter Sales Pitches
+Solar Panel Installation in Scituate, MA — Built for Coastal Homes and Salt-Air Roofs

 Scituate is a beautiful town, but it's not an easy one for solar.
 Salt air, aging roofs, and older home structures mean a lot of installers either skip the hard questions or miss them entirely.
 I don't.
 Before I design anything, I look at the roof — really look at it — because a coastal home in Scituate has different needs than a suburban ranch in a landlocked town.

-I've installed solar systems throughout Scituate and in neighboring Cohasset, Norwell, and Marshfield.
+I've designed and managed solar installations throughout Scituate and in neighboring Cohasset, Norwell, and Marshfield.
 I know the local permitting office, I know how National Grid handles interconnection applications for this area, and I've worked with the local inspectors enough times that there are no surprises on install day.
 That local familiarity saves my customers time and headaches.

 If you're a Scituate homeowner thinking about solar, I'd love to take a look — no pressure, no obligation.
 A free assessment is the right first step, and it costs you nothing.